 Vaping involves breathing in an aerosol that contains several chemicals, including nicotine and flavoring, through an e-cigarette or other device.
-A 2018 survey found that vaping is growing in popularity among teenagers.
+Vaping is growing in popularity among teenagers.

 According to the

-In this article, we discuss the risks of vaping vs. smoking and consider the long-term effects and risks of each.
+In this article, we discuss the risks of vaping versus smoking and consider the long-term effects and risks of both.

 Neither smoking nor vaping is beneficial to human health.
-Based on the available evidence, smoking appears to be more harmful than vaping.
+Based on the available evidence, smoking appears more harmful than vaping.
 However, this does not mean that vaping is safe.

-- The liquid that creates the vapor is dangerous to adults and children if they swallow or inhale it or get it on their skin.
+- The liquid that creates the vapor is dangerous to adults and children if they swallow, inhale, or get it on their skin.